 Physicist Anselm Vossen has something in common with Goethe’s Faust: he wants to know what holds the world together.
 “In Germany, we like the poet Goethe,” Vossen says.
 “In Faust, there’s a quote: ‘So that I may perceive whatever holds/The world together in its inmost folds.’”

-Unlike Faust, who sold his soul the devil in exchange for knowledge, Vossen is using the tools of physics to try to understand the forces that hold the nucleus of an atom together.
-Vossen will be joining Duke faculty as an assistant physics professor in January 2018.
+Unlike Faust, who sold his soul to the devil in exchange for knowledge, Vossen is using the tools of physics to try to understand the forces that hold the nucleus of an atom together.
+Vossen will be joining the Duke faculty as an assistant physics professor in January 2018.

 “We have all this visible matter around us, but we don’t really understand it,” he says.
 “There are protons and neutrons made of quarks, and gluons hold the quarks together, but we know very little about the structure and about how it actually works.”

 Quantum chromodynamics (QCD) has been generally accepted as the theory that describes the strong force that holds visible matter together.
 But the structure of protons and neutrons is so complex that a consistent description has eluded physicists thus far.
 That may be changing in the coming years.
 “We have this confluence of mathematical techniques and computer power and precision experiments,” Vossen says.
 “It’s exciting stuff we haven’t done before.”

 Vossen is interested in how quarks move and interact inside protons, and he is hoping to gain important insights from a new generation of high-precision experiments.

 Up to now, experimentalists have struggled to extract information about the three-dimensional dynamics of quarks in the proton.
 One approach is to scatter electrons off the proton at energies high enough to break it up and then observe the resulting quarks and gluons.